dasch-swiss/dsp-docs/docs/user-guide/data.md

 ![Single source view.
 The source type in this example is "Video".](../assets/images/knora-app/source-selected-one.png) Single source view.
 The source type in this example is "Video".

-Knora Web App offers a graph view to visualize the connection of a selected source.
+Knora App offers a graph view to visualize the connection of a selected source.
 The graph view is a powerful tool because you will find more information about the source by clicking through the nodes.

 ![Graph view of a single source.](../assets/images/knora-app/source-graph-view.png) Graph view of a single source.